TCP/IP

 of the VRT has decided not to follow a 'traceroute'

-firewall.
-Fortunately, our http request
+leave firewall firewall.
+Fortunately, our http request is allowed.

 destination reached